ConesaLab/SQANTI/README.md

 * **Sqanti.py**, performing the in-depth characterization of transcripts
 * **Sqanti_filtering.py**, applying matching learning methods to filter transcripts that are likely to be artifacts.

-Below you can see the help page of SQANTI functions where its mandatory and optional arguments are explained.
+Below you can see the help page of SQANTI functions where their mandatory and optional arguments are explained.

 ##**SQANTI.py**##